gomesjj/gomesjj.github.io/_posts/2016-03-27-The-Home-Lab.md

 ## Meet the Chief Architect

-No changes to the Home Lab will happen without approval from the Chief Architect:
+No changes to the Home Lab will happen without approval from the Chief Architect!

 ![Chief Architect](/images/chief_architect.png){: .align-center}